Newsagent's shop: United Kingdom

-In the United Kingdom, newsagents' shops are small shops selling newspapers as well as magazines, sweets and tobacco; some of them also sell provisions and alcoholic beverages.
+In the United Kingdom, newsagents' shops are small shops selling newspapers as well as magazines, sweets and tobacco.
+In addition to counter sales, the shops traditionally also deliver newspapers to people's homes.
+The deliverers, usually children, are said to have a "paper round".
+Some newsagents also sell provisions and alcoholic beverages.
 Opening times vary according to the owners' preferences.

 Many shops are family-owned.
-These family-owned shops may carry purchasing group or wholesaler group branding such as SPAR, Today's, "Local Shop" or NISA.
-Alternatively the private owner choosing to do his own purchasing (usually from cash and carries) may carry advertising for a local paper, national news group or soft drink brand externally.
+These family-owned shops may carry the branding of a purchasing group or wholesaler group.
+Alternatively the private owner may chose to do his own purchasing (usually from cash and carries) and carry advertising for a local paper, national news group or soft drink brand externally.
 Prior to the banning of advertising of tobacco products, this was the most common form of external advertising.
-The primary employers association aimed towards looking after the interests of independent newsagents in the UK and Republic of Ireland is the National Federation of Retail Newsagents.
+The primary organisation looking after the interests of independent newsagents in the UK and Ireland is the National Federation of Retail Newsagents.

-Others are part of national chains such as RS McColl/Martins, Co-operative Group and WHSmith.
+Other newsagents are part of national chains such as The Co-op and WHSmith.
 Mini-marts, off-licences and supermarkets may also act as newsagents.